 But what is the connection between high emotional intelligence and high salary?
-Brad Flowers, partner of boutique branding agency Bullhorn Creative, says this important quality helps you to read the situation and time your request just right.
+Brad Flowers, partner of boutique branding agency Bullhorn Creative, said this important quality helps you accurately read situations and time your requests appropriately.

-Jennifer Hancock, founder of Humanist Learning Systems, said people with emotional intelligence also typically have high salaries because they tend to be more productive.
+Jennifer Hancock, founder of Humanist Learning Systems, added that people with a high EQ typically have higher salaries because they tend to be more productive.

-"People who are good at working with other people and getting other people to work with them tend to get more work done," she told Business News Daily.
+"People who are good at working with other people and getting other people to work with them tend to get more work done," said Hancock.
 "They have good reputations since people like working with them."